Pop quiz! Which one of these do home sellers find most stressful?

 Keeping the emotional attachment out of this process helps you do this.

-All right, now that you have the right mindset, let’s go through 7 money-making tips for getting a house ready to sell.
+All right, now that you have the right mindset, learn exactly how to get your home ready to sell!

 #1: Maximize your space

-Decluttering your house is the first thing you’ll want to do when getting ready.
+Decluttering your house is the first thing you’ll want to do as you get your house ready.

 This can be one of your biggest payoffs.